 College of Health Professions

-The College of Health Professions houses 20 majors and programs in the following 13 disciplines.
+The College of Health Professions houses eleven programs in the following disciplines:

 Physician Assistant Studies